 Core Fusion Barre is Exhale’s original fitness class and is a yoga-pose take on the barre exercise genre.
 The advanced class features some pretty intense small movements and definitely creates a burn, but if you are looking for specific form correction or opportunities to try brand new poses or exercises that you’ve never tried before in the open level class, you may be disappointed.
-Like most Exhale classes, this class had so many people in it there was a mad scramble for a spot at the barre and for props.
+Like most Exhale classes, the class we attended at the Exhale Central Park South location had so many people in it there was a mad scramble for a spot at the barre and for props.
 Instructor Sarah tried her best to lead amidst the chaos and demonstrated exercises effectively but at times her mic cut out and her petite stature made her difficult to find amid the sea of people all angling for a better view of her.
-We liked the facilities at Central Park South but were turned off by how crowded it was, and we didn’t think there was enough to distinguish the “Advanced” class from the regular level offering.
+We liked the facilities at Exhale Central Park South but were turned off by how crowded it was, and we didn’t think there was enough to distinguish the “Advanced” class from the regular level offering.
 Bottom line: a fine option but not our favorite.

 The Exhale Core Fusion Barre Advanced class requires typical barre class props: a green ball like a smaller version of ones we used to use for kickball at recess, some hand weights (a lot of people took the advanced option here of heavy, 8+ pound weights rather than the 2s and 3s we see fly off the shelves at other barre classes), and, somewhat uniquely, a yoga block.
 The first thing we noticed when we got in the room was that there was barely enough space to breathe, with probably almost 50 people squishing into the space and looking for a spot between ballet barre brackets on the three mirrored walls.
 The crowd at this 6:30pm rush hour Wednesday class was older than we’ve seen at other barre classes, as well: a mix of thirty-something professionals and very fit women who were likely in their fifties.
 We even spotted three men, the first we’ve seen at Exhale in years.